AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-existing-app.md

 * *Config*.
 This directory contains a Settings.xml file (and other files if necessary) that the service can access at runtime to retrieve specific configuration settings.
 * *Data*.
 This is an additional directory to store additional local data that the service may need.
 Data should be used to store only ephemeral data.
 Service Fabric does not copy or replicate changes to the data directory if the service needs to be relocated (for example, during failover).

+>[!NOTE]
->[AZURE.NOTE] You don't have to create the `config` and `data` directories if you don't need them.
+> You don't have to create the `config` and `data` directories if you don't need them.

 ## Package an existing executable
 When packaging a guest executable, you can choose either to use a Visual Studio project template or to [create the application package manually](#manually).
 Using Visual Studio, the application package structure and manifest files are created by the new project template for you.

+>[!NOTE]
->[AZURE.NOTE] The easiest way to package an existing Windows executable into a service is to use Visual Studio.
+> The easiest way to package an existing Windows executable into a service is to use Visual Studio.

 ## Use Visual Studio to package an existing executable
 Visual Studio provides a Service Fabric service template to help you deploy a guest executable to a Service Fabric cluster.